-We had read that we would have to check our Backpacks, but we wore them in and were not asked to check them.
-Because it was the first Sunday of the month, the entrance fees for most museums in Europe are waived on the first Sunday of the month.
-We still had to stand in line for tickets.
+We had read that we would have to check our Backpacks [affiliate], but we wore them in and were not asked to check them.
+Because it was the first Sunday of the month, the entrance fees for most museums in Europe are waived.
+We still had to stand in line for tickets, but they were FREE.
 Chris stood in line while Misha, Kristen and I moved off to the side to stay out of the mix.

 And then we walked in to Pompeii and it was awesome.

 Even Chris, who was a little skeptical and came because I wanted to, was impressed.
 The site was crowded but not so much that a little patience garnered some fantastic shots without tourists.
 Since it was Sunday, there were a few tour groups in Pompeii but no school groups.